khaledev/ADT/README.md

 > **Where do I get the download link of an older release?**

-You can find all the releases hosted here on GitHub or on my personal server at: http://khaled-lakehal.com/ADT/.
+You can find all of the plugin releases archived on my personal server at: http://khaled-lakehal.com/ADT/.